 All candidates allocated 25% extra time may sit in the same room to take their exam.

 The only exception is where a candidate requires a reader.
 In this instance, they need to sit the exam in a room on their own to avoid disturbing others.

 Where a candidate is entitled to extra time, this must be used to write or dictate their answer.

-During the exam, the CD may be paused at any time during the silences.
-The exact pausing of the CD will depend on the needs of the candidate.
+During the exam, the audio track may be paused at any time during the silences.
+The exact pausing of the track will depend on the needs of the candidate.

 The invigilator should be aware of the requirements of the exam so they can act in the best interest of the candidate.